Top Pentagon policy chief resigns a day after Esper’s ouster from DOD

-The acting policy chief at the Pentagon has resigned after reportedly clashing with White House, making for another abrupt personnel shake up in the highest ranks of the Department of Defense following the 2020 presidential election.
+The acting policy chief at the Pentagon has resigned after reportedly clashing with the White House, making for another abrupt personnel shake up in the highest ranks of the Department of Defense following the 2020 presidential election.

 James Anderson, the acting undersecretary of defense for policy, submitted his resignation letter a day after President Donald Trump unceremoniously fired Mark Esper, his now-former boss at the Pentagon.